Leave this site

 While customer service experience is a bonus, it’s not necessary as, from your first day with us, you will be supported through great training and brilliant teammates.
 Overall, you’ll simply want to make a difference, together.

-Please note that this role attracts a 24 month tenure, therefore while you can apply for other roles within the force you will not be able to start your new role until the tenure has expired.
+Please note that this role attracts a 24-month tenure, therefore while you can apply for other roles within the force you will not be able to start your new role until the tenure has expired.

 To apply for the role you will need to meet our eligibility criteria: